Ivan83513/OfflineInsiderEnrollCpp/README.md

 # Bugs
-This is my first try for writing a C++ program wihich can edit the system. **There may have bugs in the program!** If you got bugs, please report it in "Issues" page.
+This is my first try for writing a C++ program wihich can edit the system. **There may have a lot of bugs in the program!** If you got bugs, please report it in "Issues" page.

-# We're trying to...
+# I'm trying to...
-We're trying to make this program supports Windows 10 (maybe for build 1809 or later) and ARM64 devices.
+I'm trying to make this program supports Windows 10 (maybe for build 1809 or later) and ARM64 devices.
+Also trying to use Win32 API to write this program to make it faster.

 # Source code
 The source code is placed at OfflineInsiderEnrollCpp/Code/v*.*/OfflineInsiderEnrollCpp.cpp